luvies/lazy/README.md

 On top of this, the entire module is build upon the native JS iteration protocol, meaning that any object that implements that can be used with it with no other changes.
 Just drop the object into a `Lazy.from(...)` call, and everything will be available.

-The `Lazy` class is also JSON-serialisable, meaning that you can simply pass the result of a chain into `JSON.stringify` and it will stringify correctly.
+The `Lazy` class is also JSON-serialisable (as a list), meaning that you can simply pass the result of a chain into `JSON.stringify` and it will stringify correctly.

 ## API
-Visit https://luvies.github.io/lazy/ for the fully documentation.
+Visit https://luvies.github.io/lazy/ for the full documentation.

 For an overview of the reference I use for developing this module, visit the [.NET Linq docs](https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable).